seanorama/masterclass/security-advanced/README.md

 - In the absence of Knox, notice it goes over HTTP (not HTTPS) on port 50070 and no credentials were needed

+##### Web UI access on unsecured cluster

+- From Ambari notice you can open the WeUIs without any authentication
+  - HDFS > Quicklinks > NameNode UI
+  - Madreduce > Quicklinks > JobHistory UI
+  - YARN > Quicklinks > ResourceManager UI

 - This should tell you why kerberos is needed on Hadoop :)